loughjo/pands-problem-sheet/README.md

 Description of Program : A program that outputs whether or not today is a weekday.

 The main research was how to get the current date and I imported the datetime module in order to get that.
-I found the isoweekday() function which returns an integer value which corresponds to teh day of the week.
+I found the isoweekday() function which returns an integer value which corresponds to the day of the week.

 https://www.w3schools.com/python/python_datetime.asp
 https://stackoverflow.com/questions/1907196/how-do-i-check-if-its-monday-to-friday-and-the-time-is-between-10-am-to-3-pm